vulcu/waveshape-synth/README.md

 The goal of this project is to provide a quick and simple way for a user to dial in rich, complex synth sounds without needing to know much about synthesizers.
 Unlike the [wavedist](https://github.com/vulcu/wavedist) plugin, all the waveshapers are active at once here, allowing for some truly wild harmonic ratios.

 ## Features ##
+* 1, 2, 4, or 8 Voices
+* 7 Oscillators, 1 ADSR, and 2 ADS envelopes per-voice
+* Oscillators selectable between Sine, Saw, and a PWM with a 5%-50% automatable duty-cycle
+* 6 different waveshaping algorithms and a Gain control
+* Unison control (oscillator de-tune)
+* Bit depth control/crush range of 1-12 bits
+* Portamento control (monophonic only)
-Typical implementation within a Pure-Data patch might look like this (from `example.pd`):
+* Automatonism interface allowing Clock and Pitch signals to control note on/off, PWM depth, and more Typical implementation within a Pure-Data patch might look like this (from `example.pd`):

 ![Typical Implementation Selector](./images/ws-example-main.png)